 This Thai Green Chicken Curry recipe is from my bestselling cookbook, Everyday Delicious.
 You’ll impress the pants off yourself (and your diners) with this knockout – and I’ve created the recipe using ingredients that are easy to find.
 The main thing with Thai food is getting a nice balance of hot (chillies), salty (fish sauce), sweet (sugar) and sour (lime juice).
 I’ve put measurements in there for those things to use as a guide, but it’s up to you how much of each you put in; have a play until you’re happy with the way it tastes because there are no hard and fast rules.
-Also, I never use lite coconut cream, it makes the curry thin and sad – I would only use use Kara or Ayam coconut cream.
+Also, I never use lite coconut cream, it makes the curry thin and sad – I use Kara or Ayam coconut cream.

 Prep time – 20 minutes